 St. James Park is a beautiful green area with a cute lake populated with swans, ducks, gooses and other water birds.

 The park is famous especially for its bridge that offers a great view of Buckingham Palace and London Eye.

 Hyde Park is my favorite park.
-It was originally used as hunting ground by the Royal Family and now is a large green area where to hang out in a sunny day.
+It was originally used as a hunting ground by the Royal Family and now is a large green area where to hang out on a sunny day.

 Many squirrels live here in this place full of paths for walking or running around the park and along Serpentine Lake.